swcarpentry/python-novice-gapminder/index.md

 :   clean up badly-written 20-line program

 Debugging
-:   debug one-page program by importing and then testing functions with small lists
+:   debug one-page program by importing and then testing functions with small fabricated data

 Testing
 :   write Nose tests for the functions in the one-page program above